code-with-adhi/privacy-policy-browser_wellbeing/index.md

 **5. Contact Us**

-If you have any questions about this privacy policy, please contact us at [Your Email Address].
+If you have any questions about this privacy policy, please contact us at adhithya688@gmail.com